Procedure text: definition, characteristics, function, and example

 Steps:

-• First, preheat the oven to 190°C. Then, lightly grease a baking sheet.
+1. First, preheat your oven to 190°C and lightly grease a baking sheet.

-• In another bowl, combine the flour, salt, and baking soda.
-Gradually add this to the butter mixture, stirring well.
+4. In a separate bowl, combine the flour, salt, and baking soda.
+Gradually add this mixture to the butter mixture, stirring well.

-• Using a spoon, evenly drop portions of dough onto the prepared baking sheet.
+6. Using a spoon, drop even portions of dough onto the prepared baking sheet.

-• Bake for 9 to 11 minutes or until golden brown.
-Meanwhile, prepare a cooling rack.
+7. Bake for 9–11 minutes or until golden brown.
+Meanwhile, set up a cooling rack.

-• Carefully remove the cookies from the oven and allow them to cool on the baking sheet for a minute.
+8. Carefully remove the cookies from the oven and allow them to cool for a minute on the baking sheet.

 At IELC, we teach English the right way